-You’ve picked the perfect Horizon charter yacht, your flights are booked and your bags are almost packed… except you’re wondering how you’re meant to pack everything to sail, swim, snorkel, sunbathe and sip cocktails into one bag!?
+You’ve picked the perfect Horizon charter yacht vacation, your flights are booked and your bags are almost packed… except you’re wondering how you’re meant to pack everything to sail, swim, snorkel, sunbathe and sip cocktails into one bag!?
 Fear not, here is your packing guide for your dream trip.

 What to Wear